Key Takeaways

 • Virginia worker rights state that expenditures must be specified through check, cash, or direct deposit.
 In limited conditions, payroll debit cards may be offered.
 Virginia employee rights prohibit employers from making inferences, except those essential by law.

-• An employer, under the federal law, does not have to essentially pay time and a half to workers who work on weekends or throughout holidays.
+• An employer, under the federal law, does not have to essentially pay time and a half to employees who work on weekends or throughout holidays.
 It is likewise important to recognize that not all industries in Virginia must hold to the FLSA morals.
 Interstate industries and/or those that make beyond $500,000 in proceeds for each year must follow the guidelines, as government, hospitals, and school’s entities do.

 Additional data about Virginia salary and hour rules can be found in the Virginia Department of Industry and Labor.
 Additional information concerning the FLSA is in the Hour and Wage Division of the Federal Department of Labor.